engisalor/sketch-grammar-explorer/README.md

 - get a [Sketch Engine API key](https://www.sketchengine.eu/documentation/api-documentation/) (if using their server)

-Install with pip:
+Install SGEX with pip:

 - `pip install sgex`

-Or manual install:
+Or manually:

 - clone this repo
 - install dependencies: